freeradical13/freeradical13.github.io/index.md

 Examples of viruses:

 * [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
 [Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
 RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
 Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.
 * [Human Immunodeficiency Virus][] (or HIV): Infects certain white blood cells.
-Retrovirus uses reverse transcriptase to create DNA once inside the white blood cell which is permanently integrated into the cell's DNA (called a [provirus][]) and creates new HIV viruses.
+HIV is a retrovirus which uses reverse transcriptase to create DNA once inside the white blood cell and this DNA is permanently integrated into the cell's DNA (these viral integrated genes are called a [provirus][]) and then creates new HIV viruses.

 ## CRISPR-Cas